Blargian/singing-card/README.md

 # Singing Christmas Card 🎅

-A singing Christmas card made using an Arduino Pro Mini, piezoelectric buzzer, LEDS, a reedswitch and magnets, and some Christmas spirit!
+A singing Christmas card made using an Arduino Pro Mini, piezoelectric buzzer, LEDS, an optical reflective sensor, and some Christmas spirit!

 ## Santa's playlist:
 - We wish you a merry Christmas